-- 4. If you are not required to have the accounts audited, provide the unaudited financial statements for the two most recently completed financial years, together with your relevant taxation returns.
-Any subsequent monthly, quarterly or half yearly statements should also be provided. - 5.
-Do your accounting practices differ in any way from the generally accepted accounting principles in your country?
-If so, provide details.
+4. If you are not required to have the accounts audited, provide the unaudited financial statements for the two most recently completed financial years, together with your taxation returns.
+Any subsequent monthly, quarterly or half yearly statements should also be provided.